Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Sunset Paper, Shutterstock

-A female turtle can lay around 110 eggs in a nest, which is called a clutch.
+A female turtle can lay around several eggs in a nest, which is called a clutch.
 However, this does vary between the different turtle species, with some laying an average of 50 eggs and others laying up to 200 eggs.
 It is possible, and even likely, that one nest will have hatchlings from several males.
-Eggs must be laid in the sand and not the water for them to hatch because the embryos breathe air while in the eggs.
-This is possible due to the membranes in the shell that allow air in.
+No turtle species lay their eggs in water, though some may mate in water.

 Interestingly, it’s the temperature of the nest that determines whether the majority of the eggs will be female or male.
 Eggs buried in warmer temperatures will have more females, and eggs buried in cooler temperatures will result in a higher number of males.